Jylpah/blitz-tools/README.md

 # blitz-tools
 Python scripts to analyze WoT Blitz replays and stats.
 All the scripts require [Python 3.7](https://www.python.org/downloads/) or higher.
+I am using 3.8 myself so you may have to change the Python interpreter version in the scripts' first line.

 ### Replays
 * [upload_wotb_replays.py](wotbreplay_uploader.py): An asynchronous replay uploader.